Become an Egg Donor

 Genetics: You may be asked to provide a detailed family medical history to evaluate potential genetic risks associated with the donation.

-Procedure for Becoming an Egg Donor:
+Procedure for Become an Egg Donor:

 - Research and Choose a Reputable Fertility Clinic: Begin by researching and selecting a well-established and reputable fertility clinic or organization.
 Ensure that they comply with the new law and have a track record of ethical practices.